aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 3 Create and configure a virtual network gateway.md

 ## Task 11: Test the connection between the VMs

+In this task, you'll test the connection between the VMs, you will verify the VNet-to-VNet connection between ManufacturingVM and CoreServicesVM.

 1. On the **ManufacturingVM**, open PowerShell.

 1. Use the following command to verify that there is now a connection to CoreServicesVM on CoreServicesVnet.
 Be sure to use the IPv4 address for CoreServicesVM.